smallwat3r/shhh/README.md

 fill in the missing values inside it (these are the values needed to connect to your local Postgres database).

-Once done, from the root of the repository, run the below command to launch the flask application
+Once done, from the root of the repository, run

 ```
 make local
 ```

-This command will create a virtual environment and will make sure all the needed dependencies are installed.
+This command will make sure a virtual environment is created and that all the needed dependencies are installed, and finally launch a flask local server

 You can now access the app at http://localhost:5000